Technology has advanced to the point that you can easily source music from all over the internet, and play it via Bluetooth wireless or AUX.

 Overall, if you’re looking for compact speakers for vinyl that won’t break the bank, you won’t find better than the powerful and balanced PCB4BK speakers by Pyle.

-❌ What we don’t like: Some units have issues on 33 ⅓ RPM playback.
+❌ What we don’t like: Bluetooth connectivity issues

 The ON3 by Micca is an excellent mid-range option for powered speakers that feature superior design qualities.